 What happens with embedded sessions?

-Embedded sessions - in which there may not be an email or SMS provided - enforce single-device access unless contact details are available for OTP delivery.
+Embedded sessions - in which there may not be an email or SMS provided - ensure that a subsequent session entry verification is enabled.
+See above.

 Does switching devices extend the session time?